 1. They Improve Air Quality

-There are many different species of houseplants that are known to be excellent air-purifiers, capable of scrubbing the air of harmful household toxins that can come from cleaning supplies and cigarettes.
-Houseplants also are great at producing fresh oxygen within the home and are capable of humidifying the air, making them ideal for those dry winter months.
+Many different species of houseplants are known to be excellent air purifiers, capable of scrubbing the air of harmful household toxins that can come from cleaning supplies and cigarettes.
+Houseplants are also great at producing fresh oxygen within the home and are capable of humidifying the air, making them ideal for those dry winter months.

 2. Lower Stress Levels